theKashey/awesome-made-by-russians/README.md

 # 🇷🇺 Awesome Made in Russia [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-> Curating the best projects that were made by Russian programmers
+> Curating the best projects that were made and mainly contributed by Russian developers

 ## Projects